 where \( p_{ij} \) denotes the set of points within the \( j \)-th bounding box of the \( i \)-th category, \( D \) is the total number of semantic categories of bounding boxes, and \( K_i \) is the total number of bounding boxes in category \( i \).
 The background point cloud \( P^{s-1}_{\text{bg}} \) is defined as the set of all points in \( P^{s-1} \) that lie outside the bounding boxes.
 For each \( p_{ij}^{s-1} \), we first adjust the viewpoint of the point cloud according to the coordinate transformation matrix of the sensor between the two frames:

-To estimate the position of \( \hat{p}_{ij} \) in the current-frame scene, we further design a nearest neighbor search algorithm targeting the centers of bounding boxes of the same category.

-Specifically, we first compute the centers \( C_{ij}^{s-1} \) and \( C_{ij}^{s} \) of all bounding boxes in the two adjacent frames.
+To estimate the position of \( \hat{p}_{ij} \) in the current-frame scene, we first compute the centers \( C_{ij}^{s-1} \) and \( C_{ij}^{s} \) of all bounding boxes in the two adjacent frames.
 For each bounding box \( b_{ij}^{s} \) in the current scene, we search among the bounding boxes of the same semantic category in the previous frame for the one whose center is nearest to \( C_{ij}^{s} \), denoted as \( b_{ij'}^{s-1} \).
-Thus, we obtain an estimated foreground object point cloud \( p_{ij}^{s} \) for the current frame by:
+Thus, we can obtain an estimate for each foreground object point cloud \( p_{ij}^{s} \):

 Then, we aggregate all \( \widetilde{p}_{ij}^{s} \) to obtain an estimate \( \widetilde{P}^{s}_{\text{obj}} \) of the foreground point cloud \( P^{s}_{\text{obj}} \) in the current scene.